eligrey/async.js/README.md

 Once you have an asynced function, you can use special blocking asynchronous methods with the following statement syntax.

-    yield methodCallDescriptorGenerator(arg1, ..., argN)
+    yield functionCallDescriptorGenerator(arg1, ..., argN)

 If the method returns a value you can use the statement just like a value as long as it's not in a comma-separated list of statements (like parameters for a function) without encapsulating the expression with parenthesis.
 For example, you would use the following syntax.

-    var foo = bar((yield methodCallDescriptorGenerator()), "baz");
+    var foo = bar((yield functionCallDescriptorGenerator()), "baz");

-A method call descriptor generator is a function that returns an array including an object, a string representing a method of the object, and the arguments to be passed to the method, all in that order. async.js by default implements a catch-all general method call descriptor generator which is accessible by calling any method on the `to` object.
-You could make your own method call descriptor generator that uses a completely different syntax if you wish to do so.
-The following is an example usage of the `to` object catch-all general method call descriptor generator.
+A function call descriptor generator is a function that returns an array including an object, a string representing a method of the object, and the arguments to be passed to the method, all in that order. async.js by default implements a catch-all general function call descriptor generator which is accessible by calling any method on the `to` object.
+You could make your own function call descriptor generator that uses a completely different syntax if you wish to do so.
+The following is an example usage of the `to` object catch-all general function call descriptor generator.

     to.yourMethod("foobar", 123)